Radiation-dominated polar emitting region of an accreting X-ray pulsar -- I. Polarization- and spectrum-dependent structure, and the emergent continuum: Results

 Fig. \ref{fig:T_r} shows the results for the electron temperature in the filled funnel along the magnetic axis and for the corresponding emergent spectrum (cf.~\citealt{1974JETP...38..643Z,1996ApJ...457L..85K}), obtained in a geometrically 2D domain under the grey approximation analogously to the calculations of G2021 (\mbox{section~3}, the system of equations includes the only transfer equation), but with taking into account the induced Compton effect, second-order bulk Comptonization, free-free processes with the use of \eqn{e:Kff}, the cyclotron emission with the use of \eqn{e:jcyc}, and the dipole geometry of the magnetic field.
 The scattering cross section along the magnetic field equal to \mbox{$0.1\sigma_{\rm T}$} is used.
 Such calculations being performed without taking into account the induced Compton effect do not show an agreement of the dependencies for the model Compton temperature in the settling mound \mbox{(Fig.~\ref{fig:T_r})} with the Stefan-Boltzmann law.
 Neglecting free-free processes leads to an additional decrease in the model Compton temperature.
 This is in accordance with its values \mbox{$\sim 0.2$--$2$~keV} (at the typical radiation energy density of about \mbox{$2.6\times 10^{17}$--$4\times 10^{17}$~erg~cm$^{-3}$}, which is nearly constant throughout the settling zone) appeared in the results of G2021 (\mbox{figs~5} \mbox{and~6}), which thus contain the spectra of a shock wave itself with a soft backlight (cf.~\citealt{1982SvAL....8..330Leng}).

 The grey approximation allows thus modelling a local situation in the column that would be rather close to a situation without a strong magnetic field at least accurate to the details of the shock profiles.
 It is justified regardless of the value of the scattering cross section along the magnetic field (as long as that value is not too small), the value of the cyclotron emission term and the values of other parameters.
 That is, in a sufficiently weak magnetic field, induced scattering is of great importance for establishing of the electron temperature in the interiors of the settling mound.
+In this case, the value of $T$ is very close to the LTE values throughout the whole zone behind the temperature shock.

 It turns out that thermal Comptonization cannot provide the existence of a satisfactory self-consistent steady-state solutions while the induced Compton effect is ignored, except for some special cases corresponding usually to relatively low accretion rates \mbox{$\dot M_{17}\lesssim 2$}.
 The decrease in the angle-averaged scattering cross sections with frequency in both modes causes that in a sufficiently strong magnetic field, in the models without allowance for induced scattering (when a solution exists), the model photons lose the energy in the settling mound slowly, therefore the deficit in the electron temperature relative to the exact solutions is not dramatic for those models and can approach no much than \mbox{$\sim 1$~keV} even for the solutions not accounting for the free-free processes~\mbox{(Fig.~\ref{fig:T_rp})}.